norahellstadius/norahellstadius.github.io/README.md

 ## Modeling Pipeline

-The development of an accurate plant classifier involved the following steps:
+The development of an accurate plant-other classifier involved the following steps:

 1. **Experiment with Three Different Architectures:** Three different architectures were explored, each utilizing the ResNet50 model as the backbone.
 These architectures introduced variations in terms of the number of dense layers, the inclusion of batch normalization and dropout, and the utilization of convolutional layers with max pooling.
 The objective was to identify the most suitable approach for the task of image classification using ResNet50 as the backbone.
 2. **Training the Models:** The models were trained using a combination of imagenet data, which represented the "other" class, and plant images from the production data that had labels.
 3. **Evaluation of Model Performance:** The performance of each trained model was evaluated using metrics such as loss (binary cross entropy), accuracy, and F1 score.
-4. **Selection of the Best Model:** Based on the evaluation results, the model that exhibited the best performance in terms of loss, accuracy, and F1 score was selected as the best model for further refinement.
-5. **Fine-Tuning on Non-Plant Images:** The selected best model was further fine-tuned using a dataset comprised of images from the production data that were identified as non-plant images.
+4. **Fine-Tuning on Non-Plant Images:** The models underwent fine-tuning using a dataset comprised of images from the production data that were identified as non-plant images.
+5. **Evaluation of Model Performance:** The performance of each fine-tuned model was evaluated using the same metrics  as before.
+6. **Fine-Tuning on Dirt-Plant Images:** The models underwent fine-tuning using a dataset comprised of images of dirt for the "other" class and images of plants for the "plant" class, in order to correct for a mis-classification weakness of the models.
+7. **Evaluation of Model Performance:** The final evaluation of each models' performance was analyzed using the same metrics as before.
 <div style="text-align:center;">
   <img src="images/pipline.png" alt="The pipeline used for data preprocessing and model training"/>
-  <figcaption>The pipeline used for data preprocessing and model training</figcaption>
+  <figcaption>The pipeline used for data preprocessing and model training.</figcaption>
 </div>

 ## Experimented with different architectures to find best